tititg34/homebridge-homeassistant/README.md

 HomeKit...like "Good Morning" and "Good Night".
 These scenes already exist and cannot be deleted.
 Simply add your Home Assistant scene to them and set the state you would like them to be when executed.
 That's most like the ON state.
+The switch will automatically turn off shortly after turning on.

+### Sensor Support

+Humidity, light and temperature sensors are currently supported.

+- Light sensors will be found if an entity has its unit of measurement set to `lux`.
+- Temperature sesnsors will be found if an entity has its unit of measurement set to `°C` or `°C`.
+- Humidity sensors will be found if an entity has its unit of measurement set to `%` and has an entity ID containing `humidity` _or_ `homebridge_humidity_sensor: true` is set on the entity.

 ## Installation